Hado-99/python-file-organiser-for-windows/README.md

 # File-Organiser-for-Windows
 > Organise your files based on file types

->This python file allows you to select a folder in which you want to organise different file formats.
+>This python file allows you to select a folder in which you want to organise different file formats. <br />
->It creates different folders into which it places your different files based on file types.
+>It creates different folders into which it places your different files based on file types. <br />
 >For example you pdf files will be places in the PDF folder, Zip files in the Zip folder, etc.